SreeAnir/my_sailapplication/README.md

 ## About Q&A app

+Application created for assessment for StuDocu Backend engineer

-The purpose of the exercise is to see how comfortable you are with a Laravel project.
+`The purpose of the exercise is to see how comfortable you are with a Laravel project.`

 ## Instructions to Run
+Clone the repository
+gh repo clone SreeAnir/my_sailapplication

+Switch to the repo folder
+cd my_sailapplication

+Install all the dependencies using composer composer install

+Run the database migrations (Set the database connection in .env before migrating) php artisan migrate

+## Commands to Run
 Use qanda:interactive command to run the process

-## Laravel Sponsors
+## Tests

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).
+Find the testcases in tests folder.

+## Docker & laravel sail
+You can user docker commands to run.
+    ./vendor/bin/sail up
+    ./vendor/bin/sail artisan qanda:test